 The most important disadvantage of classical methods is the absolute necessity of reaching all areas of the pipe.
 Using heat or acid, every edge of the pipe system needs to be cleaned.
 If not all microorganisms are killed, the biofilm will build up again quickly.

 Solution against biofilm or biofouling – The Merus Ring

 When installing Merus Rings against deposits like lime scale we discovered, that also biofouling was affected.
 We improved and adjusted our technology and offer special Merus Rings Bio.
 Today we can get rid of biofilm or reduce its impact on the system to a minimum.
 Even without adding chemicals to the water the results are stable and satisfying.

-Today we treat sea water on vessels or offshore.
+Today we treat sea water on used in plants next so the sea, on vessels or offshore.
 There mussels or other sea growth can be found.
 If these multiply in a water system this is the worst kind of biofouling or biofilm.

 The advantage about installing a Merus Ring is that it goes to the root of the problem.
 Where deposits are flushed out and pipe walls are smooth, there is no habitat for organisms.
 In contrast to classical methods, dead legs were the water is stagnating are not a problem for our technology.
 The effect is also transmitted, if no water is flowing.

 What is difficult about biofilm – in contrast to isolated bacterial strains – is that the various living organisms have formed a system which is very resistant against environmental impact.
 The biofilm can survive far higher heat than the single organism.
 That’s the reason why getting rid of biofilm can take some time, but our solution is sustainable and eco-friendly.